 Salting operations begin as soon as streets become slippery, while snowplowing operations commence when more than one (1) inch of snow has accumulated on Village streets.
 All of the Village’s 11 main routes are salted and plowed simultaneously to ensure coverage of critical areas such as main arterial roads, intersections, curves, hills, and school zones.
 Salt use is minimized for environmental benefits and to reduce the impact on the watershed and other areas that receive storm water runoff.

-Public Works utilizes liquids, such as “Super Mix” for anti-icing and pre-wetting operations.
-Anti-icing is the application of a liquid blend of salt brine, GEOMELT, and calcium chloride on selected pavements before a snow or ice event.
+Public Works utilizes liquid ice melting chemicals for anti-icing and pre-wetting operations.
+Anti-icing is the application of a liquid blend of salt brine, sugar beet molasses, magnesium chloride, and calcium chloride on selected pavements before a snow or ice event.
 Anti-icing is intended to disrupt the bond that forms between ice particles and the pavement surface; this allows more response time to snow events and reduces the amount of salt otherwise required.
-Pre-wetting is the process of spraying salt with a liquid chemical (“Super Mix”) before spreading the salt on the roadway.
+Pre-wetting is the process of spraying granular salt with liquid ice melting chemicals before spreading the salt on the roadway.
 Pre-wetting the salt helps it cling to the road instead of bouncing off or being swept off by traffic.
 To be effective as a deicing agent, salt requires moisture.
 Pre-wetting provides the necessary moisture to dissolve the salt, releasing heat, and thereby melting the ice and snow, as well as breaking the ice-road bond.

 Snowplowing operations of all 11 main routes usually encompass between four (4) to six (6) hours to complete depending on the severity of the snowstorm.
 In heavy snowstorms however, crews will make two passes down each street and a single pass into cul-de-sacs to make streets and cul-de-sacs accessible.
 Full width plowing operations, from curb to curb, are completed after the snowstorms have diminished.